mawinkler/api-collector/README.md

         additionalScrapeConfigs:
         - job_name: api-collector
           scrape_interval: 60s
+          scrape_timeout: 30s
+          scheme: http
           metrics_path: /
           static_configs:
           - targets: ['api-collector:8000']
     ```

     Below, an example for a full deployment is shown.
-For simplicity, you can use the [c1-playground](https://github.com/mawinkler/c1-playground) run the script `deploy-prometheus-grafana.sh`.
-Otherwise execute the following to deploy Prometheus and Grafana on your cluster.
+For simplicity, you can use the [c1-playground](https://github.com/mawinkler/c1-playground) and run the script `deploy-prometheus-grafana.sh` after you provisiond the cluster with `up.sh`.

+    If you want to deploy Prometheus and Grafana manually, execute the following steps to deploy both on your cluster.

     ```sh
     kubectl create namespace prometheus --dry-run=client -o yaml | kubectl apply -f -